ayhem-b/Graduation_report/chaps/chpt2.typ

 /* ------------------------------------------------------------------------------ */

 #heading(level: 2, numbering: none)[Introduction]
-The main goal of this project's design is to create an organized and effective system that guarantees the smooth operation and integration of different parts.
+The main objective of this project’s design is to develop a structured and efficient system that ensures seamless integration and operation of its various components.
 An overview of the system architecture, key elements, workflow, and technology is given in this chapter.
 In line with the project's goals, the design strategy seeks to achieve dependability, scalability, and usability.
 == Sorting Machine Prototype